hst12/Starfield-Creations-Mod-Manager-and-Catalog-Fixer/Documentation/Readme.txt

-Starfield Tools - Load Order Editor
+Creations Mod Manager - Load Order Editor
 Important Notes
 - May conflict with mod managers like Vortex or MO2.
 Running Vortex after using this tool can disrupt your load order.
 - Works with .esm and .ba2 files but has limited support for loose file mods.